cycle/docs/docs/en/database/migrations.md

 ### Migration strategies

 The migration generator can use different strategies to generate migrations.
-The default strategy is to generate a migration for each database.
+The default strategy generates a migration for each database.
 You can change this behavior by passing a different strategy to the generator.
 The package provides the following strategies: